Getting An Old Car Running

 Change Oil And Filter

-Before trying to start the motor, why not drain and change the oil?
-Automotive engine oil degrades with time and can start losing its lubricating qualities in less than a year.
-You don't want to risk damaging something internally once the engine starts.
+Since automotive engine oil degrades with time (it can start losing its lubricating qualities in less than a year), you don't want to risk damaging internal parts once the engine starts.

-Before you drain the old oil, take the valve cover(s) off and pour fresh oil over the valve-train components while performing the oil change.
-Let it drain out with the old oil.
+While draining the old oil, take off the valve cover(s) and pour fresh oil over the valvetrain components.
+This will help lubricate the rocker arms, push rods, etc. Let it drain out with the old oil.

 After the draining is complete, install a new filter and refill with the correct amount of fresh oil.
 You don't need the best quality oil here--any new oil is better than old dirty oil.